AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 1. Integration Administrator uses the tools provided by Learning Manager to migrate in the following order:

    1. Transfer the learners over to Learning Manager
-   1. Transfer training content into Prime and
+   1. Transfer training content into Learning Manager and
    1. Finally, transfer training Data into Learning Manager.

 The organization can start using Learning Manager LMS along with the legacy content.